Let’s Understand Comparative Statement in Detail

 Plant and machinery increased by Rs 95,200 that is by 153.5%.
 Such additional machinery leads to an incredible improvement in the production capacity of the company during the year.
 This expenditure was provided for by the company proprietors and the external lenders.

 Comparative Income Statement

 A comparative income statement showcases the operational results of the business for multiple accounting periods.
 It helps the business owner to compare the results of business operations over different periods of time.
-Furthermore, such a statement helps in detailed analysis of the changes in line wise items of income statement.
+Furthermore, such a statement helps in a detailed analysis of the changes in line-wise items of the income statement.

 Thus, this analysis helps the business owner to compare his business performance with other businesses in the industry.
-So, business owner can also understand the various causes that lead to changes over different accounting periods.
+So, business owners can also understand the various causes that lead to changes in different accounting periods.
 This is achieved by comparing the operating results of the business over multiple accounting periods.

 What To Study While Analyzing A Comparative Income Statement?

 1. Comparing Sales With Cost of Goods Sold

 Changes in the sales in the given accounting periods should be compared with the changes in the cost of goods sold for the same accounting periods.